Oscar Bobb: International career

-Born in Norway, Bobb is of partial Gambian and Norwegian descent.
 Until 2023, he was a youth international for Norway, having played up to the Norway U21.

 Bobb received his first call-up for the Norway men's team for the October 2023 international fixtures.
 On 12 October, he made his senior debut as a substitute at the 63rd minute, in the team's 4–0 UEFA Euro 2024 qualifying victory against Cyprus.
 On 16 November, Bobb scored his first goal for Norway in a home friendly match against the Faroe Islands.

+On 21 May 2026, Bobb was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.